ezEngine/docs/docs/runtime/world/world-overview.md

 # The World / Scenegraph System

 When you build a scene in the editor or through code, the structure of all the objects is stored in something that is commonly referred to as a *scenegraph*.
-In ez the scenegraph is implemented by the class `ezWorld`, which is why the terms *scenegraph* and *world* are used interchangeably in our documentation.
+In EZ the scenegraph is implemented by the class `ezWorld`, which is why the terms *scenegraph* and *world* are used interchangeably in our documentation.

 ## ECS

-In ez we use a variation of an **E**ntity **C**omponent **S**ystem ([ECS](https://en.wikipedia.org/wiki/Entity_component_system)).
-It doesn't matter whether you are familiar with ECSs, but if you are, the main difference of our implementation to a pure ECS is, that in ez there is always exactly one *system* to handle each *component type*.
+In EZ we use a variation of an **E**ntity **C**omponent **S**ystem ([ECS](https://en.wikipedia.org/wiki/Entity_component_system)).
+It doesn't matter whether you are familiar with ECSs, but if you are, the main difference of our implementation to a pure ECS is, that in EZ there is always exactly one *system* to handle each *component type*.
 You can have additional systems (see [World Modules](world-modules.md)), however, this is not as common as in other engines.

 The main classes involved are `ezWorld`, `ezGameObject`, `ezComponent` and `ezWorldModule` / `ezComponentManager`.